Flashing coreboot on MacBooks without external programmer by using IFD hack

 00000000:00000fff fd 00001000:00020fff me 00021000:000fffff bios 00100000:007fffff pd

-something to be able to address and flash it in future, otherwise flashrom will give us a "Transaction error".
-So we just mark it as
+something to be able to address and flash it in future.
+Let's just mark

 By now we have new